-As a blogger we prefer working with things, which helps in automation.
-Services like Aweber, mailchimp helps in automation of Email marketing, but at the same time they offers features to add personal touch to emails.
+As a blogger, we prefer working with things, which helps in automation.
+Services like Convertkit, MailChimp helps in the automation of Email marketing, but at the same time they offer features to add the personal touch to emails.
 So, make sure you take advantage of it.

 Design Email sign up form:

 So far, we have created the list, imported existing contacts to our list, and now it’s time to increase our email list.
-That will be done by putting up sign-up form at the blog, landing page or company page, where you wish to add Email-sign up form.
-Click on the Lists at the top of your Mail chimp dashboard, click on design sign-ups form, and you can start designing your form.
+That will be done by putting up the sign-up form at the blog, landing page or company page, where you wish to add Email-sign up form.
+Click on the Lists at the top of your Mail Chimp dashboard, click on the design sign-ups form, and you can start designing your form.
 For first-timer, it will take few minutes to get used to features of form creation here, but once you play with it, it will be dead easy.
 You can create different forms for your mailing list.
-For example: Subscription confirm message, unsubscribe form, and so on.
-You can also click on Auto-design, which picks up logo from your Website, and matches with your Website colors.
+For example, Subscription confirms message, unsubscribe form, and so on.
+You can also click on Auto-design, which picks up the logo from your Website, and matches with your Website colors.

-If your mailing list requires you to capture subscribe telephone number, birthdate, Zip code, you can quickly add new field from right sidebar.
+If your mailing list requires you to subscribe telephone number, birthdate, Zip code, you can quickly add the new field from the right sidebar.
 Double click on any option, to make changes.
-Once you designed your Email signup form, click on share it, and you can copy the code which you need to add on your Webpage, to add Email sign-up form.
+Once you designed your Email signup form, click on Share it, and you can copy the code that you need to add on your Webpage, to add Email sign-up form.

-That’s it and now you have successfully created your first Email list using MailChimp, and you are officially in the way of becoming an Email-marketer.
-The good thing about Mailchimp is, it’s design and every field is interactive, so even if you are new, you will never be lost.
-More over, you can always ping their support for any help, or search for tutorials like this to learn more.
-You can take advantage of any of these WordPress Email marketing plugins to quickly integrate Mailchimp on your blog.
+That’s it, and now you have successfully created your first Email list using MailChimp, and you are officially in the way of becoming an Email-marketer.
+The good thing about Mailchimp is; it’s the design and every field is interactive, so even if you are new, you will never be lost.
+Moreover, you can always ping their support for any help, or search for tutorials like this to learn more.
+You can take advantage of any of these WordPress Email marketing plugins to quickly integrate MailChimp on your blog.